Costa del Sol is one of the most popular and most visited travel destinations in Europe.

 During your trip you can visit places like Malaga, a destination where you’ll find the perfect blend of modernity, traditions, culture, shopping and nightlife.
 And just a 30 minute drive from Malaga you can discover popular destinations, such as Marbella and Puerto Banús or, a little further away stop by the wonderful cities of Cadiz, Granada, Seville, Jaén or Cordoba, all spectacular places for unforgettable experiences.

-Some tips you should keep in mind when preparing for your trip:
+Some tips for driving in Spain you should keep in mind when preparing for your trip:

 What do I need to drive?